Paul D. Cleary PhD

 For more than 20 years, Dr. Cleary has been actively involved in research focused on persons infected with HIV.
 Since early in his career, he has investigated the ways in which infection affects people’s lives and the factors affecting the quality of medical care for infected persons.
 He led a key component of the HIV Costs and Services Utilization Study (HSCUS), in which his team investigated the physician and clinic characteristics that predict the quality of care that patients receive.
 He also conducted a major national evaluation of a quality improvement program in HIV clinics funded by the Ryan White Care Act.

 He has studied how organizational characteristics affect the costs and quality of care for persons with AIDS; evaluated a national continuous quality improvement initiative in clinics providing care to HIV infected individuals; and studied the long-term impact of patient-centered hospital care.
 He is Principal Investigator of one of the Consumer Assessment of Healthcare Providers and Systems (CAHPS) projects funded by the Agency for Healthcare Research and Quality (AHRQ) to develop information gathering surveys for consumers regarding their health plans and services.
 He also is Principal Investigator and Director of the Yale Center for Interdisciplinary Research on AIDS (CIRA).
-He has published more than 300 journal articles and book chapters describing his research.
+He has published more than 300 journal articles describing his research.